houssemeddinegraja/Yoast-for-WordPress-and-SEO/copywriting-summary.md

 ## The 3 Elements of Great Content

 Once you've done your keyword research, high-quality, SEO-friendly content needs to be:
 1. **Original** — fresh and different from what's already out there.
-Note: original doesn't have to mean brand-new information — a personal take or a well-structured overview of existing info also counts.
+> Original doesn't have to mean brand-new information — a personal take or a well-structured overview of existing info also counts.
 2. **Readable** — clear and well-structured, so both people *and* Google can grasp your message easily.
 3. **Findable** — optimized so Google can actually pick it up in search — but findability should never come at the cost of originality or readability.
 This is where Yoast SEO helps fine-tune things.